Live from the Southern Command in sunny South Florida.

 All right, get this.

-This is from ABC News.
+Al-Qaeda, this is from ABC News.

-Our old buddy Brian Ross in his blog, Al Qaeda has sent a message to leaders of the Democratic Party that credit for the defeat of Congressional Republicans belongs to the terrorists.
+Our old buddy Brian Ross in his blog, Al-Qaeda, has sent a message to leaders of the Democratic Party that credit for the defeat of congressional Republicans belongs to the terrorists.

-Zawahiri says he has two messages for American Democrats.
+In a portion of the tape from Al-Qaeda number two, Ayman al-Zawahiri, made available only today, Zawahiri says he has two messages for American Democrats.

 The first is that you aren't the ones who won the midterm elections, nor are the Republicans the ones who lost.

-They're the ones who won, and the American forces and their crusader allies are the ones who lost.
+Rather, the Muslim Umaz vanguard in Afghanistan and Iraq, they're the ones who won, and the American forces and their crusader allies are the ones who lost.

-Zawahiri calls on Democrats to negotiate with him and bin Laden, not others in the Islamic world, who Zawahiri says, uh, if you don't refrain from the foolish American policy of backing Israel, occupying the lands of Islam and stealing the treasures of the Muslims, then you await the same fate as the Republicans.
+Zawahiri calls on Democrats to negotiate with him and bin Laden, not others in the Islamic world, who Zawahiri says, if you don't refrain from the foolish American policy of backing Israel, occupying the lands of Islam, and stealing the treasures of the Muslims, then you await the same fate as the Republicans.

 Now, this will not embarrass the Democrats.

-Um by all rights it should, but Zawahiri, you guys didn't win it.
+Zawahiri, you guys didn't win it.

-We did, and it's time you talked with us.
+And it's time you talked with us.

-And it uh it's always that way.
+And it's always that way.

-And I I cannot end uh this year without once again thanking all of you for the the bond and the depth of loyalty that you have exhibited toward me and this program for we're in our 19th year now, and it is still humbling to me after all of this time.
+And I cannot end this year without once again thanking all of you for the bond and the depth of loyalty that you have exhibited toward me and this program.

 I cannot express in words my appreciation for all of you out there and all that you have meant to me and the program and even my family.

-I know a lot of you people say that this show has changed your life, and it probably has.
+I know a lot of you people say that this show has changed your life and it probably has.

 I can understand that.